Who Buys International Health Insurance?

 No matter your specific situation, if you fit into one or more of the profiles below, you should consider buying an international insurance policy.

-1. Those traveling to or living in multiple countries
+1. Those travelling to or living in multiple countries

 One of the primary benefits of international health plans is their ability to be used in many countries.
 When your extended travel or expat plans include trips to many countries, you don’t want to worry about whether or not you are covered in one country or another.
 You can purchase policies with a worldwide coverage region or exclude a specific country, your home country, for example, if you so choose.